-- (1) No person shall engage in the drilling or operating of any geothermal injection well without first obtaining a permit issued under the authority of the State Geologist, and without complying with the conditions of such permit. - (2) An application for a permit to inject a geothermal fluid into any underground reservoir shall contain all the information required by the State Geologist, including but not limited to the following: - (a) A plan of injection explaining the proposed system including facilities other than the injection well necessary to conduct the oper- - (b) A map of adequate scale (preferably 1:24,000, but not less than 1:62,500 or 1" = 1 mile) to show all existing and proposed wells, pipelines, and other surface facilities.
-All wells shall be distinguished by type; - (c) The injection fluid characteristics such as quality, quantity, source, chemical analysis, chemical reactivity, toxicity, temperature, - (d) The characteristics of the proposed injection zone including volume capacity of the zone, geologic formation and structure, porosity, permeability, chemical analysis of zonal water, static formation pressures and temperatures, anticipated zonal fluid reactivity to the injected fluids, any previous history of injection operations into the same or similar formations, any injectivity tests which may have been conducted, and other pertinent data; - (e) Hydrology of the surrounding area, including groundwater quality, quantities, analyses, and the predicted effects of contamination by injected fluids on the existing surface and groundwaters; - (f) Subsurface maps and cross sections of the producing and injecting zone structure and lithology and any available logs or histories of well or other wells penetrating the injection zone, that have not previously been submitted.
-Discuss the effects of injection on such factors as potable water, seismicity, and local tectonic conditions; - (g) Representative injection well drilling program; - (h) Proposed downhole and surface injection equipment and metering facilities with capacity, design capabilities and design safety factors, in sufficient detail to enable adequate environmental analysis.
-Construction and engineering design plans should be included; - (i) Proposed injectivity surveys and other means to monitor injection performance. - (3) The State Geologist shall circulate copies of an application to construct an injection well to those agencies specified in ORS 522.125.
-Any of those agencies desiring to suggest conditions under which a permit should be granted shall provide such information to the department within 30 days of receipt of the copy of the application.

-Such conditions may be stipulated by the State Geologist as conditions of the permit.

-(4) An application for a injection well permit shall be accompanied by a \$250 fee to cover cost of processing.
+(1) The provisions of this rule apply to applications for geothermal wells intended for the injection of geothermal fluids, and are in addition to the requirements of OAR 632.030.

+(2) An application for a permit to inject geothermal fluid into any underground reservoir must include, but is not limited to, the following:

+(a) A plan of injection explaining the proposed system including facilities other than the injection well necessary to conduct the operations

+(b) A map of adequate scale (preferably 1:24,000, but not less than 1:62,500 or 1'' = 1 mile) to show all existing and proposed wells, pipelines, and other surface facilities.
+All wells must be distinguished by type;

+(c) The injection fluid characteristics such as quality, quantity, source, chemical analysis, chemical reactivity, toxicity, temperature, etc.;

+(d) The characteristics of the proposed injection zone including: volume capacity of the zone, geologic formation and structure, porosity, permeability, chemical analysis of zonal water, static formation pressures and temperatures, anticipated zonal fluid reactivity to the injected fluids, any previous history of injection operations into the same or similar formations, any injectivity tests which may have been conducted, and other pertinent data;

+(e) Hydrology of the surrounding area, including groundwater quality, quantities, and analyses, and the predicted effects of contamination by injected fluids on the existing surface and groundwater;

+(f) Subsurface maps and cross sections of the producing and injecting zone structure and lithology and any available logs or histories of a well or other wells penetrating the injection zone that have not been previously submitted.
+Discuss the effects of injection on such factors as potable water, seismicity, and local tectonic conditions;

+(g) Representative injection well drilling program;

+(h) Proposed downhole and surface injection equipment and metering facilities with capacity, design capabilities, and design safety factors in sufficient detail to enable adequate environmental analysis.
+Construction and engineering design plans should be included; and

+(i) Proposed injectivity surveys and other means to monitor injection performance.

 Stats.
 Implemented: ORS 522.019 & 522.305 Hist.: GMI 4, f.
 7-20-72, ef.
 8-1-72; GMI 4-1980, f. & ef.
-10-2-80; GMI 2-1995, f. & cert. ef.
-3-10-95
+10-2-80; GMI 2-1995, f.